kalwarmas/phishing/README.md

 # 🛡️ AI-Powered Phishing URL Detector

 An advanced, end-to-end Machine Learning web application designed to detect phishing URLs in real time.
-The system combines lexical feature extraction, a Random Forest Classifier (with **97%+ accuracy**), and a multi-method WHOIS lookup system to protect users from malicious links.
+The system combines lexical feature extraction, a Random Forest Classifier, and a multi-method WHOIS lookup system to protect users from malicious links.

-Developed by **Areeba Ali** as a demonstration of machine learning application in cybersecurity.

 ---